TeleAI-mcp/fast-microservice-fqns/README.md

-# fast-microservice-fqns
+# Fast Microservice Fqns

-A microservice architecture for modern development workflows
+A microservice architecture for modern development workflows.